Kazagan/Advent2022/README.md

 theme of these challenges so far for me.
 I had not considered 2 digit numbers in my solution.
 And reading the file character by character meant I was adding 1 and 0 from 10 separately.

-Day 15: Brute force solution was easy enough to find, but with the large numbers involved it would have likely have taken at least an
+Day 15: Brute force solution was easy enough to find, but with the large numbers involved it would have likely have taken at least an hour to solve, so I spent some time trying to consider ways to find gaps in the signal another way.
+To keep it fast, I was not checking all spots, but only those less than the current location + manhattan distance in each cardinal direction.
+So I wanted a way to skip checking areas directly above and below sensors, as well as some diagnal spots.

+Day 16: Needed some help getting started here, I had planned on reusing the Dijkstra method to find the distance between each location to any other location, filtering for valves with value, then brute forcing a solution.
+I got stuck after getting the Dijkstra method ran, on how to check each possible path for the best choice, so referenced other peoples solutions for guidance.